PufferFinance/PufferPool/docs/Proof of Reserves and Rewards.md

 [Guardians](./Guardians.md) have 2 important tasks that help the protocol continue running smoothly.
 These are to calculate and post Proof of Reserves and Proof of Rewards.

 The purpose of Proof of Reserves is to post information about the outstanding supply of pufETH and the amount of ETH backing pufETH, so that the appropriate exchange rate between ETH and pufETH can be known and used within the protocol.
-This is calculated and posted once per day.
+This is calculated and posted once every 12 hours.

 The purpose of Proof of Rewards is to determine the amount of rewards each NoOp has earned as a result of running their validators as well as opting into AVSs via the [PufferModules](./PufferModule.md).
 Posting Proof of Rewards allows NoOps to claim their due rewards.